-There are 8 different types of Karakuri small boxes and they are all 3,050yen (excluding tax).
-The sizes are all around 5cm, so very small, but they open with unique movements, so they are also popular.
+There are 8 different types of Karakuri small boxes and they are all 4,500yen(excluding tax).
+The sizes are all around 5cm, so very small, but they can be opened with unique movements, so they are also popular at our store.
 Some of them are very easy to open, but others are difficult in different ways.

-The logo on the top is inlaid and says Karakuri, which means trick in Japanese.
+The logo on the top is inlaid and says Karakuri (からくり), which means trick in Japanese.

-The popular ones are No.7, No.6, No., 5 and No.1 (the order is in popular order).
+The popular ones are No.6, No.7, No.5 and No.1 (the order is in popular order).

-Karakuri small box No.1 is relatively difficult and it can be opened with 3 movements.
-The second movement is relatively difficult to find out and moves in a slightly unique way, so I personally like it. medium.
+Karakuri small box No.1 is relatively difficult and you need to move 3 times to open.
+The second movement is relatively difficult to find out and moves in a slightly unique way, so I personally like it.
+Difficulty level : Hard.

 Karakuri small box No.7 is my favorite and it is also the hardest amongst them.
 You need to move only 3 times and it is relatively easy to find the first two movements, but the last one is so unexpected.
-I would say only 5 % of those people tried to open it at our store could open it within 5 min.
+I would say only 5 % of those people tried at our store could open it within 5 min.

 Karakuri small box No.8 does not look like a box at all and it opens with very unique way, but the space you can store inside the box is very limited (only few pills can be kept inside), so it is not quite a box, but it is just like a wooden toy.

-4. New Himitsubako
+3. New Himitsubako

 This is when the boxes are opened and the sizes are all the same.
 8 x 8 x 8 cm (inside is 4 x 4 x 4.5cm).